 Testimonials of previous and current users and awards are great ways to quell those fears.
 FAQs with answers, how-it-works videos, badges of certifications, and client logos can also help reassure someone who isn’t quite sure if you’re the right fit for them.

 Last but not least, you’ll need to make sure that your message and CTA on the landing page matches the ad that your leads came from.
-If a restaurant says Javier’s Mexican Food on the outside, but on the inside it’s a Taco Bell, people will be pissed.
+If a restaurant says Javier’s Mexican Food on the outside but it’s a Taco Bell on the inside, people will be pissed.

 3) Clearly Define Customer Next Steps With A Call To Action

 Here are some low-threat CTAs to try: receive, get, view, enjoy, discover, see, play, claim.

 And I highly recommend staying AWAY these words: submit, sign up, learn more, or click here.
 These phrases are too vague, and they tell the lead that he or she needs to do something rather than get something.

 People don’t like doing work, especially for things they’re not even sure they want.
 Make it easy for them and assure them that you’re doing the heavy lifting to create a pleasant and simple experience.

 Also, consider keeping your CTAs above the fold for better visibility.
 It’s possible this can increase the number of visitors that see your CTA.
 You might also try a CTA that pops up to capture your visitors’ attention when they try to leave.

 Next, stand out!
 Use colors in a button that are different from your website & landing page.
 Design great graphics that get noticed.